Michael3con/Photographs_WaterMarking/README.md

 # Photographs_WaterMarking_real
-This is Python code for watermarking my photographs, some parts of the code were not written by me
+This is Python code for watermarking my photographs.
+Parts of the code were not written by me.